 A consortium consisting of UMass Lowell, UMass Medical School-Shriver Center and UMassOnline recently received a prestigious national award for its innovative online program in autism from the Sloan Consortium (Sloan-C) - a national organization widely recognized for helping institutions and individual educators improve the quality, scale, and breadth of online education.

-The award is a remarkable testament to the quality of this online program that UMass Lowell's Psychology Department and Continuing Studies launched just three short years ago in collaboration with UMass Medical School's Eunice Kennedy Shriver Center and UMassOnline.
+The award is a remarkable testament to the quality of this online program that UMass Lowell's Psychology Department and Continuing Education launched just three short years ago in collaboration with UMass Medical School's Eunice Kennedy Shriver Center and UMassOnline.

 Chancellor Martin Meehan and Executive Vice Chancellor Jacqueline Moloney recognize UMass Lowell's Psychology Department for its contributions in developing the award-winning online graduate certificate program in Autism.
 Professor Charlotte Mandell and Professor Richard Siegel accepted the award on behalf of the Psychology Department.

-Shown above from left to right: Barbara Macaulay and Colleen Daly, UMassOnline; Richard Fleming, UMass Medical School Shriver Center; Charlotte Mandell and Richard Siegel, UMass Lowell Psychology Department; Catherine Kendrick, Jacqueline Moloney and Steve Tello, UMass Lowell Continuing Studies.
+Shown above from left to right: Barbara Macaulay and Colleen Daly, UMassOnline; Richard Fleming, UMass Medical School Shriver Center; Charlotte Mandell and Richard Siegel, UMass Lowell Psychology Department; Catherine Kendrick, Jacqueline Moloney and Steve Tello, UMass Lowell Continuing Education.